LogoLogo

 Implementation and Core Concepts

-Before you begin creating draft Policies for automating Lifecycle Management workflows, you should establish and document how employees in your organization are mapped to business roles, and corresponding birthright entitlements (default access permissions granted based on an employee's role) such as groups and roles in target applications.
+Before you begin creating draft for automating Lifecycle Management workflows, you should establish and document how employees in your organization are mapped to business roles, and corresponding birthright entitlements (default access permissions granted based on an employee's role) such as groups and roles in target applications.

 Implementing Veza Lifecycle Management will require: